savishy/foreman-vagrant/README.md

 sudo puppet agent -t -w=60
 # sign certificate within foreman to complete CSR

+# Alternatively you can SSH into theforeman.example.com and do:
+sudo puppet cert list
+# This should list certificates waiting for signing
+sudo puppet cert sign --all

 exit

 # ssh into second agent node